dgarrison63/agility2018/lab3.rst

 On the rule page, review the configuration of the rule and note the match condition and rule action settings.

-**Knowledge Check:** Which OpenShift resource defines the hostname to match against?
+*Knowledge Check: Which OpenShift resource type defines the hostname to match against?*

 **Step 5:** Test the application